tylimbach/RubiksCubeAI/README.md

 <img src="https://jperm.net/images/notation.png" width="700" height="500">

 The above moves are the normal moves in the clockwise direction.
 You can reverse the direction of any move by appending a single quote ' to the letter.
 Reversed, or inverse moves, are counter-clockwise.
+Appending a 2 to the move just means do it twice in a row.

 We provide simulation for all official moves: quarter and half face turns, slice turns, two layer (wide) turns and quarter cube rotations.
 This includes both primary and inverse moves (CW and CCW).